LG Vs SunPower: Why It's An Easy Win For SunPower...

 SunPower Are Now Providing Affordable Solar Panels...
 But LG Have Not Budged On Price

 This is where it gets really interesting.
 SunPower have adapted to the market by making their performance solar panels much more affordable for homeowners.
 It comes as pressure continues to be placed by other affordable solar panels such as Jinko and Longi.

-However, LG have not.
-They are still more expensive that Sunpower and have not adapted to the pressured from the market change.
+However, LG has not.
+They are still more expensive than Sunpower and have not adapted to the pressure from the market change.
 This means that you can get SunPower solar panels for a much more affordable price than LG.

 I guess it only comes down to one thing now…